jaentrouble/AdiposeCounter/README.md

 - .exe file
 - .7z compressed folder

-Both versions do not need extra installation step and are portable.
+Both versions do not need extra installation steps and are portable.
 .exe file is slower than .7z version, in terms of initial loading.

 ### Requires c++ redistributional